munawarb/Three-D-Velocity/README.md

 #### Running The Game

 TDV relies on XAudio2 for some of its sound rendering.
 If you don't have XAudio2 installed, you'll get a semi-cryptic message at startup with the word "xaudio2" in it.
-If this happens, download and run the [Microsoft DirectX Web Installer](http://www.microsoft.com/directx).
+If this happens, download and run the [Microsoft DirectX Web Installer](https://www.microsoft.com/en-us/download/details.aspx?id=35).

-Also, make sure to delete a previous configuration of TDV if you've ever had TDV on your computer, or this version might not work.
+Also, make sure to delete your previous configuration of TDV if you've ever had TDV on your computer, or this version might not work.
 You can find TDV config files in %APPDATA%\BPCPrograms

 If you find any bugs or have any suggestions, please post them on the [Issues Page.](https://github.com/munawarb/Three-D-Velocity/issues)